Dinesh Agarwal: An Angel Investor

-Dinesh Agarwal has turned into a big-time investor in recent years, putting in money in a number of start-ups.
-His portfolio includes companies such as medical app Curofy, crowdfunding platform Wishberry, marketing platform SilverPush, fintech startup MoneyyApp, food tech start-up InnerChef, developer startup AppVirality and others.
+Today, Dinesh is a prolific investor and has invested in a large number of start-ups.
+His portfolio includes companies such as medical app Curofy, crowdfunding platform Wishberry, marketing platform SilverPush, food tech start-up InnerChef, developer startup AppVirality and others.
+One of his companies – Little Eye Software Labs, was acquired by Facebook.
+Some of his top investments include: Inner Chef Private Limited, Complete Capital Private Ltd, Quicko Technosoft, Arivihan Technologies Private Limited - among others.